Rands Management Glossary

 Database — A handy place to stick data if you like your data organized and structured.

 Design — The team responsible for making the product elegant and useful.
-They have issues with finishing.
+They have issues with schedules because they find them inelegant.

 Dividend — A share of profits paid to shareholders.